Table of Contents

 What Is Value Betting In Horse Racing?

-Value betting in horse racing is a term that means you wager not on the horse you think is most likely to win, but on the horse or horses that offer a higher return on your bets than their estimated chances of victory.
-Also, read about an allowance in horse racing to learn more.
+Value betting in horse racing is a term that means you wager not on the horse you think is most likely to win but rather on the horse or horses that offer a higher return on your bets.

 How to find the value in betting on a horse race?